Thavamai Thavamirundhu: Plot

 The movie begins with Muthaiah being admitted to the hospital due to a serious head injury.
 The incident that led to the injury is kept in suspense for the audience.

-The story is narrated by Muthaiah's second son, Ramalingam, when he comes to visit his father in the hospital.
+Muthaiah's second son, Ramalingam, narrates the story while visiting his father in the hospital.
 Overcome by emotions, he recollects, along his trip, bits and pieces of memories from his younger days with his father.

 The first part of the story is about how Muthaiah, a father in a lower-middle-class family, struggles to raise his children.
 Muthaiah runs a printing press and works really hard to make ends meet, but he still has to borrow money from the exploitative local moneylenders to give his sons a good education.
-There is a scene where the children are eagerly expecting their father to return home with gifts during the festive season, and the father encounters a setback in the cash flow in his business, and yet seizes an opportunity to make some money by working throughout the night.
-This scene encapsulates the sacrifices the father makes for the happiness of his sons.
+There is a scene where the children eagerly expect their father to return home with gifts during the festive season.
+He encounters a cash-flow setback in his business but seizes an opportunity to make some money by working through the night.
+This scene encapsulates the sacrifices the father makes for his sons' happiness.

-The story then moves to the teenage years of the children, where they find it hard to resist the temptations of the adolescent stage of life.
+The story then moves to the children's teenage years, when they struggle to resist the temptations of adolescence.
 Ramalingam is a good student and gets admitted to an engineering college, where he gradually falls in love with his classmate Vasanthi.
 He finds freedom when he moves from his home to his college residence.
-When Ramalingam is madly in love with Vasanthi, there is an opportunity for them to have moments of privacy, and they succumb to temptation.
+When Ramalingam is madly in love with Vasanthi, they have a chance for privacy, and they succumb to temptation.
 This leads to an accidental pregnancy and raises questions about their future.

-Meanwhile, Ramalingam's brother Ramanathan was married and just had a child.
+Meanwhile, Ramalingam's brother, Ramanathan, was married and had just given birth to a child.
 Ramanathan has a misunderstanding with his father and walks out of his parents' home.
-The main cause of friction within the family is the lack of privacy for Ramanathan and his wife and a lack of freedom for the young couple to run the day-to-day affairs of their family.
+The main cause of friction within the family is the lack of privacy for Ramanathan and his wife, and the lack of freedom for the young couple to manage the day-to-day affairs of their family.